 One SILC project, the Global Sustainability Scholars program, brings together the brightest undergraduate students and young professionals from under-represented groups from throughout the nation to work with leading scientists on critical sustainability challenges that face communities and environments now and in the future.
 This effort spans cultures, borders, and disciplines, and is part of our commitment to building a better and inclusive world.

-The various research projects in which students are mentored and involved meaningfully can be seen by reviewing the "Our Work" page of the SILC website.
+The various research projects in which students are mentored and involved with meaningfully can be seen by reviewing the "Our Work" page within the SILC website.